saint7007/sql/README.md

 # sql
-adding all snippets for SQL
+snippets for SQL (obviously for copy pasting for next time) :)